 5. Core Competency

 You'll hear this overused buzzword at the end of almost every pitch!
-Ask them to define specifically how their product or service will help you to have positive progress with any new initiative.
+Instead, define specifically how your product or service will help them to have positive progress with this new initiative you are providing them.

 7. Innovate, Innovative